Are you an Emergency Service Worker? Or do you know somebody who is? Then the Blue Light Card discount scheme is worth checking out.

 It is free to register which is always great.
 Then, if you want to redeem an offer online, you are either given a code or have to click through to the retailer via the Blue Light site.
 If you want to shop on the high street, then you will need to purchase a card.
 This costs £4.99 but will last five years.

 There are loads of discounts available, and far too many to list here.
 Some of the major brands, such as Apple, are part of this scheme.
 That’s quite amazing in itself, as Apple never seem keen on giving you money off.
-You can also get money off at restaurants such as Frankie and Benny’s, 50% off at Domino’s, days out including Alton Towers, holidays with Thomas Cook and Haven and many, many other shopping outlets.
+You can also get money off at restaurants such as Frankie and Benny’s, 50% off at Domino’s, days out including Alton Towers, holidays with Thomas Cook and Haven and many, many shopping outlets.
 Nearly anything you want, you should be able to find some sort of discount through the Blue Light Card.

 Or, why not take a look at a paid alternative with the CSSC?
 For less than £4 per month, you could be eligible for free entry into English Heritage sites, a free taste card membership and lots of other discounts.

-And if you do qualify for a Blue Light Card, you probably qualify for a tax rebate for washing your uniform, which could be worth £100’s.
+And if you do qualify for a Blue Light Card, you probably qualify for a free tax rebate for washing your uniform, which could be worth £100’s.

 Deal rating 8/10.
 Not for everyone (obviously), but definitely worth signing up for if you’re eligible as they have some great discounts on offer.